 - Agony of the Feet: On his first day in prison, Hayes sees a bunch of prisoners getting their feet clubbed.

-- As Long as It Sounds Foreign: Turkish?
-What Turkish?
+- As Long as It Sounds Foreign: There is no actual Turkish spoken.

 - Depraved Bisexual: Hamidou.